Spotify planning to raise prices as Q2 earnings loom: Report

 According to The Wall Street Journal, Spotify plans to increase the price of its ad-free premium subscription plan by $1 in the US to $10.99 a month — a long-awaited change as the company continues its profitability push.

 The price change will only affect the premium tier.
-Price increases in dozens of other markets will roll out "in the coming months," the report adds.
+Price increases in dozens of other markets will roll out "in the coming months," the report added.

 Shares initially spiked on the report but have since leveled out, trading flat in after-hours on Friday.
 The company did not immediately respond to Yahoo Finance's request for comment.